-Active cooling is cooling that needs power.
+Active cooling is cooling that needs some kind of power input.
 In the old days, it was beautiful slaves fanning the master with Ostrich and Peacock feather fans.
 There’s not many slaves around nowadays, nor Ostrich feathers, so we’ll have to make do with electricity.

-All of the passive techniques covered above can increase your comfort level and reduce the amount of power that you use but there are still many times when you’ll need to use a powered appliance.
+All of the passive techniques covered on the passive cooling page can increase your comfort level and reduce the amount of power that you use but there are still many times when you’ll need to use a powered appliance.

 These are the most common fans and cool you by blowing air around the room and across your body.
 As it evaporates your sweat, it cools your skin.
 Fans also work to circulate air through the warm and cool patches in the room, evening out temperature differences.